Kamran-Afzali/Statistical-Supplementary-Materials/README.md

 # Statistical-Supplementary-Materials
-Code for statistical supplementary materials of my published work.
+Code for statistical supplementary materials of my published and ongoing work.